newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

     XMEGA Programming flash...
     XMEGA Reading flash...
-    Verified flash OK, 3739 bytes
+    Verified flash OK, 3833 bytes

-Since the firmware enters an infinite loop, we’ll need to reset the target between glitch attempts. ``"Helper_Scripts/Setup.ipynb"`` defines a reset function ``reset_target(scope)`` that we’ll use here.
-Now let’s make sure the firmware works as we expect.
+Since the firmware enters an infinite loop, we'll need to reset the target between glitch attempts. ``"Helper_Scripts/Setup.ipynb"`` defines a reset function ``reset_target(scope)`` that we'll use here.
+Now let's make sure the firmware works as we expect.
 We should get ``"hello\nA"`` back after resetting the target.